Want to become a mindful leader?

 Leadership E.I.
 Assessment

-If you are interested in being a better leader, there is nothing more important than growing your Emotional Intelligence (E.I.).
-According to research in Emotional Intelligence 2.0 by Bradberry and Greaves, 90% of high-performers also have high E.I.
-It’s challenging to be a high-performing leader without E.I.
-Moreover, E.I. accounts for 58% of your performance, the most vital driver of leadership excellence.
+If you want to be a better leader, there is nothing more important than growing your Emotional Intelligence (E.I.).
+According to research in Emotional Intelligence 2.0 by Bradberry and Greaves, E.I. accounts for 58% of your performance, the most vital driver of leadership excellence.

-In this Leadership Emotional Intelligence Assessment, you are evaluated on how well you practice all five attributes of E.I.
-After you complete it, you will get an overall summary of your results and some recommendations for growth moving forward.
+In this Leadership E.I.
+Assessment, you are evaluated on how you practice all five attributes of E.I.
+After you complete it, you will get a summary of your results and recommendations for development moving forward.

 Five Pillars of Emotional Intelligence